 - Checklists within issues allow teams to understand how they're progressing on to-dos.

 - Issues track specifics the team is working on, keeping teams aligned on work in progress.

 - Epics make it possible to organize information and keep track of how GitHub issues roll up into larger projects and initiatives.

-- and projects, as labelled through the use of epics, help teams determine scope and keep your roadmap on track.
+- And projects, as labeled through the use of Epics, help teams determine the scope and keep your roadmap on track.

-Learn more on the specifics around managing lists, issues, and epics.
+Learn more about the specifics around managing lists, issues, and Epics.

 What’s the difference between tracking project work in a sprint and the purpose of a release report?